 Anna Tanczos (Sci-Comms Studios).
 Anna is a digital artist specialising in science communication (she has a PhD in Chemistry) and public engagement.
 She is creating a videoscape for the Bloodlines performance.

-Rebecca Seymour, Dramaturg.
+Bex Law, Dramaturg and performer.
 Bex is a theatre artist with medical training and experience.
-Her role on the Bloodlines project encompasses medical expert, dramaturg and performer.

 Adam Kirkham (choreographer/dancer).
 Adam is a dancer/choreographer with previous experience of working on interdisciplinary medical-science engaged project.